akmolina28/syno-slideshow/README.md

 # syno-slideshow

-Turn a shared album from Synology Photos into a simple slideshow.
+Turn a shared album from Synology Photos into a simple slideshow, perfect for embedding on your smart home displays.

 # Installation